AdrienChampion/induction_for_dummies/src/bmc/readme.md

 \
 \

-Now, we need to design some assertions for the SMT solver such that they are satisfiable iff there exists an initial state that falsifies our candidate.
-This is quite similar to the unrolling we did in the previous chapter, where we wrote assertions that were satisfiable iff state `1` was a successor of state `0`, and `cnt_1` was something else than `0`, `cnt_0` or `cnt_0 + 1`.
+Now, we need to design some assertions for the SMT solver such that they are satisfiable if and only if there exists an initial state that falsifies our candidate.
+This is quite similar to the unrolling we did in the previous chapter, where we wrote assertions that were satisfiable if and only if state `1` was a successor of state `0`, and `cnt_1` was something else than `0`, `cnt_0` or `cnt_0 + 1`.

 Following the same approach, we first need to `define-fun` our initial state predicate.